Camilo Villegas Betting Profile: The Sentry - PGA TOUR

 Villegas' Best Finishes

-- Villegas took part in 13 tournaments last season, picking up one win with two top-five finishes.
+- Villegas, who participated in 13 tournaments last season, secured one win with two top-five finishes.

 - In those 13 events, he made the cut six times, a success rate of 46.2%.

-- Last season Villegas' best performance came at the Butterfield Bermuda Championship, where he won the title with a score of -24.
+- Last season Villegas' best performance came at the Butterfield Bermuda Championship, where he took home the title with a score of -24.

-- Villegas collected 14 points last season, ranking 230th in the FedExCup standings.
+- Villegas' 14 points last season placed him 230th in the FedExCup standings.

 Villegas' Strokes Gained Rankings